We flew to Detroit for a tricky operation on my husband’s heart

 Papered the land with factories and mills

-By the time we arrived all that was left was
+By the time we arrived all we saw were

 Cadaverous warehouses and empty storefronts